JINHXu/hate-speech-annotation/annotation_guidelines.md

 > Hate Speech is commonly defined as any communication that disparages a person or a group on the basis of some characteristic such as race, color, ethnicity, gender, sexual orientation nationality, religion, or other characteristics ([Basile et al., SemEval 2019](https://aclanthology.org/S19-2007/)).

+And according to wikipeida:

+> Hate speech is defined by the Cambridge Dictionary as "public speech that __expresses hate or encourages violence__ towards a person or group based on something such as race, religion, sex, or sexual orientation".
+Hate speech is "usually thought to include __communications of animosity or disparagement__ of an individual or a group on account of a group characteristic such as race, colour, national origin, sex, disability, religion, or sexual orientation".
+(Legal definitions of hate speech vary from country to country).

 More specifically, according to [Basile et al., SemEval 2019](https://aclanthology.org/S19-2007/) HS may include:

 - dehumanization or association with animals or entities considered inferior